Valuative invariants for large classes of matroids: Invariants from singular Hodge theory, K-theory, and beyond

 for each $k\geq 1$.
 According to the OEIS \cite[A055151]{oeis}, we have

 where a Motzkin path is a lattice path with steps of the form $+(1,0)$, $+(1,1)$ and $+(1,-1)$ that stays always above the $x$-axis.
-For example in \cite[Figure 3]{oste-vanderjeugt} we see all the Motzkin paths from $(0,0)$ to $(4,0)$.
+For example in \cite[Figure~3]{oste-vanderjeugt} one can see a picture of all the Motzkin paths from $(0,0)$ to $(4,0)$.
 There are two paths that have two north-east steps, six paths that have one north-east step, and there is only one path without north-east steps.
 This corresponds with $\gamma_{\U_{4,5}}(t) = 2t^2+6t+1$.
 Now, the inequality in equation \eqref{eq:convolution-motzkin} becomes immediate, because comparing the coefficients of degree $m$, we must prove that

 The right-hand-side is the number of Motzkin paths from $(0,0)$ to $(n-2,0)$ that have $m$ north-east steps.
-Each summand of the left-hand-side can be thought as enumerating a concatenation of a Motzkin paths from $(0,0)$ to $(0,a-1)$ and a Motzkin path from $(a-1,n-2)$, in the first part having $i$ north-east steps, and in the second part having $m-i$ north-steps.
+Each summand of the left-hand-side can be thought as enumerating a concatenation of a Motzkin path from $(0,0)$ to $(0,a-1)$ and a Motzkin path from $(a-1,n-2)$, in the first part having $i$ north-east steps, and in the second part having $m-i$ north-steps.
 Notice that this establishes an injection, since the number $a$ is fixed. \end{proof}

-\begin{remark} The main open conjectures regarding the Kazhdan--Lusztig theory of matroids \cite[Conjecture 3.2]{gedeonsurvey} and \cite[Conjecture 5.1]{proudfootzeta} state that $P_{\M}$ and $Z_{\M}$ are real-rooted polynomials.
-We have verified using the formulas of Theorem \ref{thm:kl-z-corank2} with the assistance of a computer that all corank $2$ matroids with $50$ or less elements indeed satisfy the conjectures. \end{remark}
+The main open conjectures regarding the Kazhdan--Lusztig theory of matroids \cite[Conjecture~3.2]{gedeonsurvey} and \cite[Conjecture~5.1]{proudfootzeta} state that $P_{\M}(t)$ and $Z_{\M}(t)$ are real-rooted polynomials.
+Using the formulas of Theorem~\ref{thm:kl-z-corank2} and the assistance of a computer, we were able to show that.

+\begin{teo} If $\M$ is a corank $2$ matroid on a ground set of size at most $80$, then $P_{\M}(t)$ and $Z_{\M}(t)$ are real-rooted. \end{teo}

 We end this section with a few remarks and suggestions of problems that may presumably be attacked using the techniques that we presented.